-Name of Event: Mech-Warfare

-Robots per Event: Two

-Length of Event: 8 minutes

-Robot Weight Range: Under 15 pounds
+Range:

 Robot Dimensions: Less than 36 inches high

-Arena Specifications: 15 ft x 15ft or 15ft x 22.5ft
+Arena 15 ft x 15ft or 15ft x 22.5ft

+Specifications:

 Robot Control: Teleoperated

+Engineering Principles:

-Engineering Principles: Mechanical engineering, electrical engineering, machining, vision systems, and computer science
+Mechanical engineering, electrical engineering, machining, vision systems, and computer science

-Event Summary: In the spirit of the giant walking combat machines popularized by Battletech and Japanese Anime.
+Event Summary: In the spirit of the giant walking combat machines popularized by

+Battletech and Japanese Anime.
 Mech Warfare is a contest of humanoid robots fighting in a scaled down cityscape.
-The contest envisions that an actual human would be driving the four-story scale "vertical tank" in a urban combat setting.
+The contest envisions that an actual human would be piloting a robot in an urban combat setting.
 Robots are human controlled, but the operator must use a camera mounted on the robot for vision - no direct viewing of the field by operators is allowed.
 Robots have impact sensors to detect how often they've been shot.

 All Mechs are subject to final approval by an official before competing, and may be rejected if considered unsafe for human bystanders or not keeping in the spirit of the event.
 To elaborate, these rules here are intended to keep things balanced and fair, while I'm sure there are little loopholes that can be found for most things, have a sense of honor and respect for your opponents, and don't try to 'gimmick' your way to a win.

 Mech Warfare (MW) s a robotics competition.
 Our goal is to create a real-life robotic combat competition that mirror the scenarios found in sci-fi universes such as Battletech, Warhammer 40k and Armored Core.
-Competitors will build 1/24 scale armed robots which they will pilot through a wireless first-person POV system.
+Competitors will build 1/18 scale armed robots which they will pilot through a wireless first-person POV system.

-MW Official Event Organizers: Don Croft - ghengisdhon@yahoo.com John Harkey - harkeyjohn@gmail.com David Fong - davidgfong@gmail.com
+MW Official Event Organizers:

+Don Croft - ghengisdhon@yahoo.com

+John Harkey - harkeyjohn@gmail.com

+David Fong - davidgfong@gmail.com